TUCHIO/PlaceExplorer/README.md

 ## Explore registered locations on Google Maps

 ### About
-“PlaceExplorer” is Python-based program for web scraping.
-PE provides automatic collection of information on registered locations on Google Maps.
-The acquired information contains the Place ID, latitude, longitude, review numbers, and rating from each of locations within the specified area.
+"PlaceExplorer" is a Python-based program that facilitates web scraping.
+It automatically collects information on registered locations from Google Maps, including the Place ID, latitude, longitude, review numbers, and rating of each location within a specified area.
+This allows users to obtain information on all places within an area of interest, as Google API only allows fetching of 60 randomly selected places.
-The purpose is to enable you to get the information of all places in an area where you want to search because Google API allows you to fetch only 60 places at random in the area.

 ### Preparation
-Google Maps API Key is necessary to run the program.
-The users firstly set three parameters: a center point (Latitude and Longitude) , a radius (m) from the center, and a grid size (m) as the smallest unit of search within the radius.
+To run the program, a Google Maps API key is required.
+The user must first specify three parameters: a center point (latitude and longitude), a radius (in meters) from the center, and a grid size (in meters) that represents the smallest unit of search within the radius.
+To prevent data loss in case of interruption, it is recommended to create a pickle file for saving the data.
-Creating a pickle file is recommended to save the data at the time of interruption and restart.

 #### API Key
 You have to place a json file which includes following API Keys at `./examples/api_key.json`.